Mandatory disclosure rules – Guidance

 Due diligence - notifiable transactions – no reporting

 A person who obtains or expects to obtain a tax benefit from a notifiable transaction and a person who enters into such transactions for the benefit of such a person will not have a reporting obligation if that person has exercised the degree of care, diligence and skill to determine whether a transaction is a notifiable transaction that a reasonably prudent person would have exercised in comparable circumstances.
-A person who obtained the tax benefit would generally meet their due diligence obligations by asking their advisors about potential reporting obligations that might arise from the transactions (and being informed by their advisors that no such reporting obligations will arise on account of the transaction being a notifiable transaction or substantially similar to a notifiable transaction).
+A person who obtained the tax benefit would generally meet its due diligence obligations by asking its advisors about potential reporting obligations that might arise from the transactions (and being informed by their advisors that no such reporting obligations will arise on account of the transaction being a notifiable transaction or substantially similar to a notifiable transaction).

 The prescribed form is Form RC312, Reportable Transaction and Notifiable Transaction Information Return.
 Notifiable transactions will be listed on a CRA web page.